labthings/picamerax/docs/fov.rst

     portion).
 Without the non-sensing pixels you would get different black levels at different ambient temperatures.

-The analog gain cannot be *directly* controlled in picamera, but various attributes can be used to "influence" it.
+The analog gain cannot be *directly* controlled in picamerax, but various attributes can be used to "influence" it.

 * Setting :attr:`~PiCamera.exposure_mode` to ``'off'`` locks the analog (and